Hosting-MP/blesta-froxlor/README.md

 ## Install the Module

-1. You can install the module by uploading the source code to a /components/modules/froxlor/ directory within your Blesta installation path.
+1. You can install the module by uploading the source code to the /components/modules/froxlor/ directory within your Blesta installation path.

     For example: